Professor Surya P. Subedi, OBE, QC (Hon), DPhil (Oxon.), Barrister

 Professor Surya P. Subedi, OBE, QC is among an exceptional group of experts whose high competence spans a number of areas of international law.
 He has covered the depth and breadth of international law in his teaching, research, and practice spanning some 30 years and has held high level national and international positions with responsibilities for policy formulation and advice.
 He has published eight books and more than 60 scholarly articles in all major areas of international law in leading international law journals.
-He is Professor of International Law at the University of Leeds and a practising Barrister at Three Stone Chambers, Lincoln’s Inn, London.
+He is Professor of International Law at the University of Leeds, a visiting professor on the Masters programme on international human rights law at the University of Oxford, and a practising Barrister at Three Stone Chambers, Lincoln’s Inn, London.

 These high achievements of Professor Subedi have been recognized in several significant ways.
 He was appointed by Her Majesty Queen Elizabeth II as Queen’s Counsel (Hon) in 2017 in recognition of his contribution to the development of international law and to the advancement of human rights and made an Officer of the Order of the British Empire (OBE) for services to international law in 2004.
 He is the first international law academic to be appointed a QC honoris causa.

 Professor Subedi holds a doctoral degree in law from the University of Oxford, an LLM with Distinction from the University of Hull, and an MA and an LLB from Tribhuvan University.
 He was awarded the Dasturzada Pavry Memorial Prize for an outstanding DPhil thesis by the University of Oxford in 1993, the Josephine Onoh Memorial Prize for best LLM student by the University of Hull in 1988 and an SPTL Prize for Outstanding Legal Scholarship by Younger Scholars by the British Society of Legal Scholars in 1998.